-- 9.1 Participants or Applicants that have their certification withdrawn, denied, or reduced may reapply six months after the date of notification by AISC.
+- 9.1 Participants or Applicants that have their certification withdrawn, denied, or reduced may reapply six months after the date of notification by AISC per the terms of the withdrawal letter they received from the Certification Review Group or the Appeals Reviw Board.
 Alternatively, the decision may be appealed using the AISC Appeal Policy for Certification (Appeal Policy).
-Certification fees will not be refunded. - 9.2 Participants will, at all times, abide by the AISC Appeal Policy.
+Certification fees will not be refunded. - 9.2 Participants and Applicants will abide by the AISC Appeal Policy.
 This policy is available at www.aisc.org/certification.